pmineiro/levyjepa/README.md

 The lifts are tiny but consistent in my experiments, suggesting this is helpful, but not substantially.
-It could be that single image classification doesn't benefit much from a (sub)structural prior, and a more complicated problem (image segmentation, video object tracking) might benefit more.
+It could be that single image classification doesn't benefit much from a (sub)structural prior, and a more complicated problem (e.g., image segmentation, video object tracking) might benefit more.
 Or maybe I have a bug somewhere.

 Overall this was a fun distraction and I'll look for the opportunity to exploit "distributional regularization" in other projects.